 The Group approved on 13 September 2016 to grant of share options to enable eligible participants as incentives or rewards for their contribution or potential contribution.
-The options have a contractual option term of five years expired on 12 September 2021 and have become partially exercisable after the employees completed the vesting period.
+The options have a contractual option term of five years expired on 12 September 2021.
 The Group has no legal or constructive obligation to repurchase or settle the options in cash.